Emrion/uploaders/README.md

 - if loader-related files are present in `efi/`, list the files
 - attempt to identify whether a loader-related file is FreeBSD-specific
   - if not specific, ignore the file
-- if the FreeBSD loader on an ESP has a nonstandard filename (maybe changed by a system administrator), preserve the name
 - for a freebsd-boot partition, compare its bootcode with the root file system
   - if not coherent, don't change the content of this freebsd-boot partition
 - if a detected loader is already up-to-date, neither suggest nor attempt an update